joaquimadraz/compel/README.md

 }
 ```

-There are 3 ways to run validations:
+There are 4 ways to run validations:

 Method  | Behaviour
 ------------- | -------------
 `#run`  | Validates and returns an Hash with coerced params plus a `:errors` key with a _Rails like_ Hash of errors if any.
 `#run!` | Validates and raises `Compel::InvalidObjectError` exception with the coerced params and errors.
 `#run?` | Validates and returns true or false.
-`schema#validate` | Chech below
+`schema#validate` | Check below

 ==========================